-The Safety Manual is a collection of policies, procedures, plans, and guides.
+The Safety Manual is a collection of procedures, plans, and guides that supports system policies.
 These documents are the primary drivers of health, safety, and environmental compliance at the University of Tennessee, Knoxville.
 These elements are created under the authority of the Safety Officer of the UTK campus and are generated through the collaboration of EHS personnel, campus administration, and other subject matter experts.

 The following is a very short glossary that may be helpful in understanding the Safety Manual.
 These definitions are meant to be simplified and informative.
 Regulations may have more detailed definitions.